xcyang17/IPRS_UKB/README.md

 ## Data Availability
-Our PRS-CS weight of brain MRI traits can be freely downloaded at [Zenodo](https://zenodo.org/).
+Our PRS-CS weight of brain MRI traits can be freely downloaded at [Zenodo](https://doi.org/10.5281/zenodo.7709787).
 The individual-level genotyping data used in this study can be obtained from https://www.ukbiobank.ac.uk/.

 ## References
-...
+Yang, Xiaochen, et al. "[Developing and sharing polygenic risk scores for 4,206 brain imaging-derived phenotypes for 400,000 UK Biobank subjects not participating in the imaging study.](https://www.medrxiv.org/content/10.1101/2023.04.18.23288769v1)" medRxiv (2023): 2023-04.